benjaminmenetrier/benjaminmenetrier.github.io/research.md

 ## September 2010 - August 2014: PhD at CNRM

-I did my PhD at the CNRM, supervised by Thibaut Montmerle, Yann Michel and Loïc Berre, and worked on the subject:

-<center><i>Using ensemble data assimilation for the modelling of flow-dependent background error covariances at convective scale.</i></center>
+I did my PhD at the CNRM, supervised by Thibaut Montmerle, Yann Michel and Loïc Berre, and worked on the subject: <i>Using ensemble data assimilation for the modelling of flow-dependent background error covariances at convective scale.</i> Thesis manuscript (in French): [https://theses.hal.science](https://theses.hal.science/tel-04261999v1)

 I was granted the Léopold Escande PhD award 2014 from the INP Toulouse [ [http](https://www.calameo.com/read/00477168438af02564f8d) ].

-Thesis manuscript (in French): [https://theses.hal.science](https://theses.hal.science/tel-04261999v1)

 ---